ghollisjr/cl-tab/README.txt

   be useful to e.g. avoid recomputing results in the event of an error that needs handling.
 Most of this should probably be handled on the client, however.

+* I contemplated including views as direct objects in the underlying Lisp library, but this does not seem like such a good idea since it would require something more like generators in order to be useful, and then the accesses to the generated data would need memoization.
+  I might return to this issue later, but in the spirit of getting work done I now leave it unaddressed.